 Should A Business Get Google Ads?

-When speaking with a client use their industry to quickly search up the "Top of page bids" on Google's Keyword Planner.
-Divide their monthly budget by 30.4 and you'll have the daily budget for bids.
+When speaking with a client, use their industry to quickly search up the "Top of page bids" on Google's Keyword Planner.
+Divide their monthly budget by 30.4, and you'll have the daily budget for bids.
 Then compare their daily budget to the top of page bids.
-This should give you a good idea if their budget would be enough to utilize Google Ads effectively.
+This should give you a good idea if their budget were enough to utilize Google Ads effectively.

-Working with BrandRep we want to make sure that we are giving the right services to our clients.
-Though some may want to start making Google Ads, we first have a responsibility to make sure they have the right budget to do so.
+Working with BrandRep, we want to make sure that we are giving the right services to our clients.
+Though some may want to start making Google Ads, we first have a responsibility to make sure they have the proper budget.